- 1 FBAR Reasonable Cause for Late Filing

 - 7 Less than 1% of Tax Attorneys Nationwide Are Certified Specialists

-FBAR Reasonable Cause Statement: One method Taxpayers use to limit or avoid IRS penalties, including FBAR Fines, is with a comprehensive reasonable cause submission.
+FBAR Reasonable Cause for Late Filing: One method U.S. Persons use to limit or avoid IRS penalties, including FBAR Fines, is with a comprehensive reasonable cause submission with experienced FBAR counsel.
 FBAR is one of the the most heavily penalized IRS international information reporting forms in existence.

 In addition, a person may submit a thorough reasonable cause statement seeking to avoid penalties.